practice, we think you'll find INBRIJA to be a real help in your fight against returning PD symptoms.

 Call INBRIJA Prescription Support Services

-INBRIJA is a prescription medicine used when needed for OFF episodes in adults with Parkinson's treated with regular carbidopa/levodopa medicine.
+INBRIJA is an inhaled levodopa prescription medicine used to treat the return of Parkinson’s symptoms (known as OFF episodes) in people with Parkinson’s disease who are treated with carbidopa/levodopa medicines.
 INBRIJA does not replace regular carbidopa/levodopa medicine.
+It is not known if INBRIJA is safe or effective in children.

-Before using INBRIJA, tell your healthcare provider about your medical conditions, including:
+Before using INBRIJA, tell your healthcare provider about your medical conditions, including if you:

-- asthma, chronic obstructive pulmonary disease (COPD), or any chronic lung disease
+- have asthma, chronic obstructive pulmonary disease (COPD), or any chronic lung disease

-- daytime sleepiness, sleep disorders, sleepiness/drowsiness without warning, or use of medicine that increases sleepiness, including antidepressants or antipsychotics
+- have daytime sleepiness, sleep disorders, sleepiness/drowsiness without warning, or use medicine that increases sleepiness, including antidepressants or antipsychotics

-- dizziness, nausea, sweating, or fainting when standing up
+- have dizziness, nausea, sweating, or fainting when standing up

-- mental health problems such as hallucinations or psychosis
+- have mental health problems such as hallucinations or psychosis

-- uncontrollable urges like gambling, sexual urges, spending money, or binge eating
+- have uncontrollable urges like gambling, sexual urges, spending money, or binge eating

-- pregnancy or plans to become pregnant.
-It is unknown if INBRIJA will harm an unborn baby.
+- are pregnant or plan to become pregnant.
+It is unknown if INBRIJA can harm your unborn baby.

-- breastfeeding or plans to breastfeed.
+- are breastfeeding or plan to breastfeed.
 Levodopa can pass into breastmilk and it is unknown if it can harm the baby.

 - MAO-B inhibitors